yadragon2007/MedHat/README.md

 > **Continuous cardiac monitoring, wherever the patient goes.**

-MediGuard is a smart medical IoT system that monitors a patient's heart rate in real time using an ECG sensor, responds to voice commands, and instantly alerts caregivers and emergency contacts when a critical condition is detected.
+MEDhat is a smart medical IoT system that monitors a patient's heart rate in real time using an ECG sensor, responds to voice commands, and instantly alerts caregivers and emergency contacts when a critical condition is detected.

 ---